42KeV/bulbs/README.md

 * PostgreSQL

 ## How to install

+* `pip install -r requirements.txt` - Install Bulbs' dependencies.

 * Clone the repository, `git clone https://github.com/mystogan2000/bulbs.git`

-`python setup.py develop` to install the package and dependencies `pthon setup.py configure` to configure database
+`python setup.py develop` to install the package and dependencies `pthon setup.py dbadmin` to configure database

 If nothing exploded, you should be ready to rock and roll